-Always remember: when the police want to speak with you, you should never speak with the police.
+Always remember: When the police want to speak with you, you should never speak with police.
 If you have any doubt, call a criminal defense lawyer.
+Immediately.
 Call two.
 Erase all uncertainty from your mind.

 Tell the truth; tell a lie; say a little or a lot; innocent, guilty, or somewhere in between.
 It doesn’t matter.
 The police will arrest you no matter what you say.
 Of course, they won’t tell you this up front.
 They might even encourage you to believe otherwise.

 The police want to speak with you because they already possess evidence that you committed a crime: even if you didn’t commit a crime, the police possess some evidence tending to prove that you did.
 That’s why they want to speak with you: they think you did it.

 For example, if one “witness” says he saw you commit a crime, the police have enough evidence to arrest you.
 It doesn’t matter if that one witness is your mortal enemy; if that witness has a financial motive to falsely accuse you; if he’s a known liar.
 No matter how innocent you are, no matter how charming and persuasive – you will never talk your way out of getting arrested.